FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nomad-integration.md

 | **Search index** | All Metainfo quantities that NOMAD has indexed for cross-dataset comparison |
 | **API** | Raw archive JSON accessible via the REST API |

 Note that for all NeXus/HDF5 datasets with non-scalar content, i.e. arrays, the contents are not copied into the NOMAD archive JSON.
 Instead, the value of the Metainfo `Quantity` in the `DATA` tab for this NeXus field is the mean value of the array.
+In addition, the minimum and the maximum value of each array is copied.
+HDF5 can store data using different storage layouts such as contiguous or chunked layouts.
+With versions newer than `v0.13.2`, `pynxtools` favors the chunked layout over the contiguous.
+This enables to iterate through chunks when reading and writing data, enabling a processing of substantially larger arrays without having the host to offer as much main memory as the size of these datasets.
+Using a chunked storage layout has implications though for processing statistics.
+You can find more details about this technicality here [Learn → pynxtools → Chunked storage and numerics](numerics.md).

 The key quantities indexed by the NeXus normalizer depend on the application definition: common entries include technique name (`definition`), sample identifiers, start time, and instrument names.